Thickness and Information in Dynamic Matching Markets

-We introduce a model of dynamic matching in networked markets.
-Agents arrive and depart stochastically, and the composition of the trade network depends endogenously on the matching algorithm.
-We show that if the planner can identify agents who are about to depart, then waiting to thicken the market is highly valuable, and if the planner cannot identify such agents, then matching agents greedily is close to optimal.
-We characterize the optimal waiting time as a function of waiting costs.
-The planner’s decision problem in our model involves a combinatorially complex state space.
-However, we show that simple local algorithms that choose the right time to match agents, but do not exploit the global network structure, can perform close to complex optimal algorithms.
+We introduce a simple model of dynamic matching in networked markets, where agents arrive and depart stochastically, and the composition of the trade network depends endogenously on the matching algorithm.
+Varying the timing properties of matching algorithms can substantially affect their performance, and this depends crucially on the information structure.
+More precisely, if the planner can identify agents who are about to depart, then waiting to thicken the market substantially reduces the fraction of unmatched agents.
+If the planner cannot identify such agents, then matching agents greedily is close-to-optimal.
+We specify conditions under which local algorithms that choose the right time to match agents, but do not exploit the global network structure, are close-to-optimal.
 Finally, we consider a setting where agents have private information about their departure times, and design a continuous-time dynamic mechanism to elicit this information.

 Keywords: Market Design, Matching, Networks, Continuous-time Markov Chains, Mechanism Design

 JEL Classification: D47, C78, C60